 - Ultimate: Reduce your wait time by 90% for $100 per person.

-15. Don’t bother with mini golf and carnival games.
-They cost extra!
+7. Don’t bother with mini-golf and carnival games—they cost extra.

-Chances are good you can do a climbing wall and mini golf somewhere else in your city for a bit cheaper.
-Focus on what LEGOLAND has to offer that’s included in the price of your entrance ticket that’s not offered anywhere else.
+You can find all of the Legoland deals in the world but once your kids lay eyes on these carnival games, your budget can go out the window.
+Chances are good you can do a climbing wall and mini-golf somewhere else in your city for a bit cheaper.
+Focus on what Legoland has to offer that’s included in the price of your entrance ticket that’s not offered anywhere else.

-16. LEGOLAND Florida is overall cheaper than LEGOLAND California.
+8. Legoland Florida is overall cheaper than Legoland California.

 From park entrance fees to Legoland hotel stays, you’ll spend roughly 15-25% less money visiting Legoland Florida, assuming you don’t have to pay extra to get there.